David Freitas: Seattle Mariners

 On October 27, 2017, the Seattle Mariners claimed Freitas off of waivers.
-In 2018 for Seattle, Freitas batted .215/.277/.312 with 1 home run and 5 RBI in 36 big league games.
-Freitas began the 2019 season with the Triple-A Tacoma Rainiers, and registered only 4 hitless plate appearances for the Mariners.
+In 2018 for Seattle, Freitas batted .215 in 36 games.
+Freitas began the 2019 season with the Triple-A Tacoma Rainiers and batted 0-for-3 with a walk for the Mariners.

 Milwaukee Brewers

 On April 14, 2019, the Mariners traded Freitas to the Milwaukee Brewers in exchange for Sal Biasi.
 The Brewers assigned Freitas to the San Antonio Missions of the PCL.
-Splitting the season with the Tacoma Rainiers and San Antonio, Freitas won the Pacific Coast League batting title with a .387 average as part of a torrid .387/.459/.571 slash line in 91 games in the PCL.
-He also appeared in 16 major league games for Milwaukee, notching 1 hit in 13 at-bats.
-He did not appear in a game in the 2020 season.
+Splitting the season with the Tacoma Rainiers and San Antonio, Freitas won the Pacific Coast League batting title with a .387 average as part of a torrid .387 in 91 games in the PCL.
+He also appeared in 16 major league games for Milwaukee, notching one hit in 13 at-bats.